uwspstar/FullStack/Linq/readme.md

 }
 ```

-- SelectMany() on the other hand, flattens queries that return lists of lists into a single list.
+- `SelectMany()` on the other hand, flattens queries that return lists of lists into a `single list`.
 So in this case to print all the subjects we have to use just one foreach loop.

 ```C#
 IEnumerable<string> result = Student.GetAllStudents().SelectMany(s => s.Subjects);